ZieBar/M.A.-Thesis/Experiment/Experiment_Documentation.md

 Repeating the measurement with the box on top of a rolling cart showed a temperature of 20,4°C outside and 20,8°C inside the box.

-## 3.2 Cleaning the Experiment Hardware
+## 3.2 Cleaning the experiment hardware

 A box and lid are cleaned using a small amount of detergent and then rinsed thoroughly with tap water.
 Afterwards they are rinsed again with destilled water to remove other minerals (optional).

 The stands with the PE-fiber-membrane were cleaned with a vacuum.

-## 3.3 Configuring the Data-logger
+## 3.3 Configuring the data-logger
 The data-logger was configured using the proprietary but free software Testo Comfort 5.
 Temperature and rH are logged every 10 min.
 The start and the end of the sequence are given manually.
 The experiment was started on June 9th 2023 at 14:17.